Tong077/Code-Test/README.md

 5.
 ## Features
+- Design The Report Tool Using DesExpress in The Reports Folder(The Design Report does not look friendly)
 - Filter by date range
+- Search By Product Name
-- Group by ProductCode
+- Group by ProductCode In The Report
-- Export to PDF
+- Export to PDF Specefic Start and end Date

--   Script Crate The Table
+## Script Crate The Table
 -   CREATE TABLE PRODUCTSALES (
     SALEID INT IDENTITY,
     PRODUCTCODE NVARCHAR(20),